Alternate Rogue

 5th-Degree Exploits

-Exploits of the 5th-degree can only be learned by Rogues of 17th level or higher.
-Each 5th-degree Exploit that you know can be used once per long rest.
+Exploits of the 5th-degree can only be learned by Rogues of 17th level and higher, and each 5th-degree Exploit you know can only be used once per short or long rest.

 Contingency Plan